-Box 5.
-Shared Use of Water and Pasture in the Kyrgyz-Tajik Border
+Box 5: Shared Use of Water and Pasture in the Kyrgyz Republic-Tajikistan Border

 Water user associations (WUA) administer the different hydrographic zones in the Ferghana Valley.
-Myrza-Patcha is a village in the administrative district of Isfana in Batken province, Kyrgyz Republic.
+Myrza-Patcha is a village in the Isfana district of Batken province, Kyrgyz Republic.
 However, this village is not included in WUA's corresponding hydrographic zone.
-The village uses water from the Isfana River, which divides communities on the Kyrgyz-Tajik border and is a major source of water for people living on both sides of the border.
+The Isfana River runs along the Kyrgyz-Tajik border, and is a major source of water for communities living on both sides of the border.
 In the event of mudslides, neighboring communities organize "ashar" (collective labor) to clean the riverbed.

 Residents living along this border also share pastures.
-Unofficial arrangements are set between Kyrgyz and Tajikistani dwellers, heads of pasture committees, and heads of villages for Tajikistani villagers to feed their cattle in the pastures of Myrza-Patcha.
+Unofficial arrangements are set between Kyrgyz and Tajik dwellers, heads of pasture committees, and heads of villages for Tajik villagers to feed their cattle in the pastures of Myrza-Patcha.